dennybritz/neal-react/README.md

 Basic:

-  - Background image for Hero
 - Signup callbacks
 - How to best deal with Routing in Navbar?
 (Depend on react router)
+- App Component
 - Pricing Table

 Third-Parties: